-While drivers are protected by airbags, seatbelts, and the general protection of the vehicle’s body, cyclists and pedestrians are highly exposed, making them more susceptible to serious injuries and even fatality.
+While drivers are protected by airbags, seatbelts, and the body of their car, cyclists and pedestrians are highly exposed, making them more susceptible to serious injuries and even fatality.

-Combined together, pedestrians, cyclists and motorcyclists accounted for over 33% of the total number of fatalities that took place on Australian roads in 2017.
+Pedestrians, cyclists and motorcyclists combined accounted for over 33% of the total number of fatalities that took place on Australian roads in 2017 .

-Cyclists and pedestrians hold the same rights on the road as drivers.
-Here are a few tips to help you share the road and ensure that non-motorists are just as safe.
+Cyclists and pedestrians hold the same rights as drivers do while on the road.
+Here are a few tips to help you share the road and ensure that non-motorists stay just as safe.